AndrewSasmito/CustomDatabase/README.md

 # Custom Database Engine with Content-Addressable Storage

-A custom database engine with page-oriented, content-addressable storage and B-Tree indexing, eliminating redundant full-page writes and cutting disk amplification by ~70%.
+A custom database engine with page oriented content addressable storage, deduplication, and B-Tree indexing, getting rid of redundant full page writes.

 Currently in progress.

 Note that git commit history is not representative of the work distribution, as the majority of the work is done in VSCode Live Share sessions of both of us working on it simultaneously.

-A simple command-line interface to test the B-tree database implementation with content-addressable storage.
+A simple command line interface is used to test the B-tree database implementation with content addressable storage.

 ## Building